jjh42/mock/README.md

 ````

 An additional convenience macro `test_with_mock` is supplied which
-internally delegates to `with_macro`.
+internally delegates to `with_mock`.
 Allowing the above test to be
 written as follows:

 ```` elixir